Samavia-11/PAGB/PAGB_POLICIES.md

 **Post-Publication Issues**

-While our editorial team strives to ensure that every research paper published in NDU Journal is entirely accurate, there are instances where problems would be raised after publication.
+While our editorial team strives to ensure that every research paper published in PAGB is entirely accurate, there are instances where problems would be raised after publication.
 These may fall into the following categories and result in different responses:

 - Where the production process has introduced an error in the paper, we will publish an **Erratum**.
 - Where the author(s) notices a mistake, we have not introduced, we will publish a **Corrigendum**.